-Italy and Poland in talks on creating anti-EU league
+Italy and Poland in talks on anti-EU league

 But for his part, Czaputowicz, the Polish foreign minister, did little to support Sasin's claim in his RMF interview.

-The EU institutions had ganged up to "hurt Polish authorities as much as possible," he told Polish radio on Saturday, referring to the EU sanctions procedure.
+EU institutions had ganged up to "hurt Polish authorities as much as possible," he told Polish radio on Saturday, referring to the EU sanctions procedure.

-"The European commonwealth is functioning badly ... the EU can't conduct actions which don't have public acceptance," he added, when asked to explain the rise in popularity of anti-EU forces.
+"The European commonwealth is functioning badly ... the EU can't conduct actions which don't have public acceptance," he added, on the rise of anti-EU populism.

 Those remarks were mild by comparison with the eurosceptic rhetoric of the Polish president, PiS ally Andrzej Duda.

-The EU was an "imaginary community from which we don't gain much", Duda said at a rally in Lezajsk, in south-east Poland, in October.
+The EU was an "imaginary community from which we don't gain much", Duda said at a rally in October.

-The fact that Poland was an EU member "doesn't mean we should repeat the mistakes of the West and become infected with social diseases that dominate there," Kaczynski himself said at a PiS rally in September, alluding to EU values such as multiculturalism and LGBTI rights, opposition to which unites Europe's far right.
+Just because Poland was an EU member "doesn't mean we should repeat the mistakes of the West and become infected with social diseases that dominate there," Kaczynski himself said in September, alluding to EU values such as multiculturalism and LGBTI rights, opposition to which brings together Europe's far right.